hpgavin/HPGdaac/README.md

 * line 1: date-time
 * line 2: line 1 of the test configuration file
-* line 3: the data file name (with the time stamp) and the configuration file
+* line 3: the data filename (with the time stamp) and the configuration file
-* line 4: the number of channel scans, scan rate, and collection duration
+* line 4: the number of channel scans, number of channels, scan rate, and collection duration
 * line 5: line 9 of the test configuration file
-* line 6-7: volage ranges from the test configuration file for each measured channel
+* line 6-7: actual voltage ranges from the test configuration file for each measured channel
-* line 8-9: initial offest for each measured channel
+* line 8-9: initial offest for each measured channel, averaged over 1 second, in LSB's
-* line 10-11: initial root mean square for each measured channel
+* line 10-11: initial root mean square for each measured channel, in LSB's
 * line 12: header data for each measured channel

 The subsequent space delimitted columns of data are in units of least significant bit (LSB).
-This is the most compact and precice way to store the data.
+This is the most compact and precice way to represent the digitized data.

 ### Scaling the measured data file to desired units